-Following the death of his young wife Mary and having cared for his disabled daughter (also Mary) he gave up the comforts of wealth and established a school in a converted stable.
+After the death of his wife, and having ensured that his daughter was cared for, Edmund gave up the comforts of wealth and established a school in a converted stable.
 He was especially conscious of the hardship suffered by poorer people.

 and Obedience, and devoted themselves to the education of poor boys.
 At this time they were known as the Society of the Presentation.

 Edmund Rice’s founding charism gave birth to two congregations, the Congregation of Christian Brothers and the Congregation of Presentation Brothers.

 The granting of the Apostolic Brief in 1820, allowed the infant Congregation to become an Apostolic Institute - a defining moment for all of the early brothers.
 The majority accepted the Brief and went on to become the Congregation of Christian Brothers.